rasmusbruckner/AdaptiveLearning/README.md

 * EEG (PI: Anja Riesel)
 * MEG (PI: Tobias Donner).

 To run the common version, we recommend using a local config file.
 Since the version is shared across many labs, and every lab has its own local settings, we implemented a local config file that is specific to each lab.
 To create your own config file, use <em>al_commonConfettiConfigExample</em> as a template and update it with your own settings.
-Please put it outside of the git patch to ensure that it is not pushed to GitHub (but remains a local config file just for your own purpose).
+Please put it outside of the git path to ensure that it is not pushed to GitHub (but remains a local config file just for your own purpose).

 ### EEG version